 Check out these articles before making a final decision!

 How have you found the traits of this breed?

 What is your Australian Shepherd temperament like?
 Let us know in the comments!

 Bethany Wilson (et al), ‘Prevailing Clusters of Canine Behavioral Traits in Historical US Demand for Dog Breeds (1926-2005)’, Animals, 8:97 (2018)

 Rudy De Meester (et al), ‘The Use of the Socially Acceptable Behavior Test in the Study of Temperament of Dogs’, Journal of Veterinary Behavior, 6 (2011)

 Deborah Duffy (et al), ‘Breed Differences in Canine Aggression’, Applied Animal Behavior Science, 114 (2008)

 Helena Eken Asp (et al), ‘Breed Differences in Everyday Behavior of Dogs’, Applied Animal Behavior Science, 169 (2015)

-Kenth Svartberg, ‘Breed-typical Behaviour in Dogs – Historical Remnants or Recent Constructs?’, Applied Animal Behaviour Science, 96:3-4 (2006)
+Kenth Svartberg, ‘Breed-typical Behavior in Dogs – Historical Remnants or Recent Constructs?’, Applied Animal Behavior Science, 96:3-4 (2006)